efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 ### Monsters

 * {D.D.
 Warrior}:
 The holy guard variant of gladiator beasts will often use 2-3 D.D Warrior.
 This card provides the best monster removal in the game at the cost of a normal summon.
-It was more popular in heavy CA meta where you could crash into Dakini or {Saffira Queen of Dragons} and bypass all protection.
+It was more popular in heavy CA meta where you could crash into Dakini or {Saffira, Queen of Dragons} and bypass all protection.
 The card can also banish {Gozuki}, Red-Eyes Zombie Dragon, {Valkyrion the Magna Warrior} and {Ancient Gear Golem} and other large threats.

 * {Sergeant Electro}:
 Only really used with {Mind Scan} and {Mighty as Fire}.
 Electro offers disruption by forcing early backrow plays and pinning unchainables down.
 Electro quickly becomes the center of attention and forces the opponent to burn resources removing him.